cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   Name of the column where the equivalent of a primary key for the external data is stored.

+  Records for which this data does not exist are skipped (since version 6.1).
+  This is tested with PHP's :code:`isset()` function.
+If you think your data may contain empty values and you wish to skip them too, use the :ref:`isEmpty <administration-transformations-properties-isempty>` transformation property with the :code:`invalidate` option set to :code:`true`.

   .. important::

      This is the name of a field in the TYPO3 CMS database, not in